bcgov/von-agent-template/GettingStartedTutorial.md

 After the last command, you will see a stream of logging commands as the agent starts up.
 The logging should stabilize with an "Indy sync complete" entry.

-When you need to get back to the command line, click `ctrl-c` to stop the stream of log commands.
+When you need to get back to the command line, you can type `ctrl-c` to stop the stream of log commands.
 Hitting `ctrl-c` does not stop the containers running, it just stops the log from displaying.
 If you want to get back to seeing the log, you can run the command `./manage logs` from the `von-agent-template/docker` folder.

 To verify your agent is running: